vanttec/vanttec_synthdata/README.md

 # VantTec's Synthetic Data Repository

 This is the Vanttec's repository used for synthetic data generation used to feed image segmentation and object detection models.
-It runs with docker containers and a GPU, but a simplified version can be run without GPU.
+It runs with docker containers and a GPU, but a simplified version might be run without GPU.
+**For more information about how to use the repo, please refer to the UUV's Notion.**

 <!-- TABLE OF CONTENTS -->
 <summary>Table of Contents</summary>